emtee40/fdroid-wiki/Buildserver/Public-buildserver-instances.md

 If you have any kind of status, e.g. "Reporter", in the F-Droid group or any project on https://gitlab.com/fdroid, you automatically have access to these instances.

+Please note that this is not "the buildserver".
+These machines are not used to actually publish anything to f-droid.org and they do not have access to do so.
+They simply exist for testing and experimentation purposes.

 # Setup